It is

 Step 1:

-distance from hedges or fences for easy access to all sides.
+allow enough distance from hedges or fences for easy

-Using pegs and string to mark out the base the same area as the
+the base the same area as the building’s floor.
+Finally,

 Step 2:

-A concrete
+A

-the 3 inch (7.5 cm) concrete layer.
-The base can be level with
+hardcore underneath the 3 inch (7.5 cm) concrete layer.

-the ground or raised above it.
-If it is to be level excavate the
+it.
+If it is to be level excavate the top earth to 6

-top earth to 6 inch (15 cm) to allow for the hardcore layer and
+inch (15 cm) to allow for the hardcore layer and 3 inch

-3 inch (7.5 cm) thickness of concrete.
+(7.5 cm) thickness of concrete.
 Level the area with a

 rake and spade and remove the pegs.